-All California fisheries to close in April to protect whales
+California crab fisheries to close early to protect whales

-SAN FRANCISCO (AP) — All fisheries in California will close for the season in April when whales are feeding off the state’s coast as part of an effort to keep Dungeness crab fishery gear from killing protected whales.
+SAN FRANCISCO (AP) — California crab fisheries will close for the season in April when whales are feeding off the state’s coast as part of an effort to keep Dungeness crab fishery gear from killing protected whales.

-The April 15 closure, three months before the fishing season normally ends, is part of a settlement reached Tuesday by the Center for Biological Diversity and the California Department of Fish and Wildlife.
+The April 15 closure, three months before the crabbing season normally ends, is part of a settlement reached Tuesday by the Center for Biological Diversity and the California Department of Fish and Wildlife.

 The center sued the state agency in 2017, saying it was liable for a surge in entanglement of endangered whales and sea turtles because it oversees operation of the fishery off California’s coast.

-Note: This story has been corrected to say that crab fisheries not all fisheries will close.